RCFromCLE/RCFromCLE/README.md

 👋 Hi, I'm Rudy.

-I'm an experienced software engineer with a background in systems administration, Infrastructure as Code, automation, and cloud engineering.
+I'm an experienced engineer with a background in systems administration, Infrastructure as Code, automation, and cloud engineering.

 I present to you a semi-accurate list of technologies I have worked on professionally.
 The order has no significance.